The 10-second takeaway

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 50.0%, 10 basis points worse than the prior-year quarter.
-Operating margin was 12.2%, 250 basis points worse than the prior-year quarter.
-Net margin was 10.3%, 390 basis points worse than the prior-year quarter.
+For the quarter, gross margin was 50.7%, 120 basis points better than the prior-year quarter.
+Operating margin was 10.4%, 260 basis points better than the prior-year quarter.
+Net margin was 9.5%, 450 basis points better than the prior-year quarter.
+(Margins calculated in GAAP terms.)

 Is Broadcom the best semiconductor stock for you?
 You may be missing something obvious.
 Check out the semiconductor company that Motley Fool analysts expect to lead "The Next Trillion-dollar Revolution."
 Click here for instant access to this free report.